GitHub Integration

 Trigger Rules

 A trigger rule connects a GitHub event to a workflow.
-When a matching event arrives, Syntropic137 starts a workflow execution automatically.
+When a matching event arrives, Syntropic137 evaluates conditions and safety guards, then either fires the workflow or records a block with the reason.

 # Create a trigger via CLI